dzuluaga/apigee-tutorials/apiproxies/npm-local-private-module/README.md

 express      npm-package1
 ```

 **Please be aware that dependencies between modules can be managed by using capabilities from Git.
 Git Subtreee or Submodules can provide the ability to retrieve source code from other repos.
-Also, tools such as Grunt can provide the ability to automate steps to create links and set references.**
+Also, tools such as [Apigee Deploy Grunt Plugin](https://github.com/dzuluaga/generator-apigee-deploy-grunt-api) along with [shell target](https://github.com/dzuluaga/generator-apigee-deploy-grunt-api/blob/master/app/templates/Gruntfile.js#L139) or can provide the ability to automate steps to create links and set references.**